maxdotdotg/go-study/max/notes.md

     map keys are indexed, struct keys are not maps are reference types, structs are value types can't add new properties to structs on the fly, they must all be known at compile time

+## interfaces
+- one goal is to make code reuse easier?
+- function overloading is not a thing in go
+- interfaces aren't concrete types like int or struct they're an implicit superset of concrete types?
+I think?